aami-dodon/Udoy/docs/server/routes.md

 - Feature modules expose an Express router from `<feature>.routes.js`.
 - `hello.routes.js` mounts at `/api/hello` and demonstrates the pattern for future modules.
 - `auth.routes.js` mounts at `/api/auth` and now handles signup, login, verification, password reset, and resend endpoints.
-- `account/account.routes.js` mounts at `/api/account` for authenticated profile updates.
+- `account/account.routes.js` mounts at `/api/account` for authenticated account updates.
 - `admin/users/users.routes.js` mounts at `/api/admin/users` and is protected by role-based middleware to expose admin-only management endpoints.